Adroiti/docs-for-code-review-tools/checkstyle-CommentsIndentation.md

 This rule controls the indentation between comments and surrounding code.
 By default it enforces recommendation by Google Java Style Guide - comments should be indented at the same level as the surrounding code.

+**Note**: if comment block _appears_ to be at the same level as surrounding code it's most likely caused by usage of mixed spaces and tabs.

 ## Examples

 Example #1: Block comments.